ign-ite/DocDroid/README.md

-# Project Title: Professional README Generator
+# Project Title: DocDroid

 ## Description
-This README generator application serves as a user-friendly interface to facilitate the creation of concise, professional and well-structured README files effortlessly.
+DocDroid is a README generator application serves as a user-friendly interface to facilitate the creation of concise, professional and well-structured README files effortlessly.
 It offers an interactive platform where users can input various details about their projects - like project title, description, installation instructions, usage examples, contributing guidelines, testing instructions, etc. All this information is then used to generate a markdown file which serves as a comprehensive guide for other developers to understand and work on your project effortlessly.

 ## Table of Contents
 - [Installation](#installation)